ARION

 “Actually, there are three others who have come to me in private to volunteer.”

 Rod widened his eyes at this.
-“Really?”
+“Really?
+Did they volunteer before or after Carson died?”

-“Yeah, these are some who have really had a tough time with their transformations, even after six months in our new forms, and they would prefer to risk a possible death to get better, rather than to go on as they are.”
+“After, actually.
+These are some who have really had a tough time with their transformations, even after six months in our new forms, and they would prefer to risk a possible death to get better, rather than to go on as they are.”

 “Wow, that’s harsh.
 Let me guess, they’re all herbs.”